hanzhang-geog/hanzhang-geog.github.io/_pages/mentorship.md

 The work includes dataset construction from FY-series satellites, model development and training, and performance validation using real-world typhoon cases.

 ---

-## 🗣️ Supervisor's Message

-> *“May you set sail with professionalism and steer with exploration, navigating through the ocean of remote sensing science.”*
-> — Prof. Jingwen Li

----